dkarakay/Stop-Pandemic/README.md

 ## Goal

-Your mission is to save humanity from the contagious virus and stop the pandemic!
+Your mission is to save humanity from the COVID-19 virus and stop the pandemic!

 ## How to Play?